Shushree-Data-analyst/glowcart-beauty-sales-profitability-analysis/README.md

 > 💰 **Estimated Impact: +₹35–57 L annually**

 ### REC 2 — Rationalise the Discount Policy
 ₹1.43 Cr is being lost to discounts annually (14.2% of gross revenue).
-The A/B test above statistically confirms that high-discount transactions show significantly lower revenue and margin (p < 0.00001) with **no significant gain in quantity sold** (p = 0.555) — meaning the current discount depth is not being "earned back" through volume.
+The A/B test above statistically confirms that high-discount transactions show significantly lower revenue and margin (p < 0.00001) with **no significant gain in quantity sold** (p = 0.555) — and the gross margin effect size (Cohen's d = 1.501) is large, meaning the discount depth is not being "earned back" through volume.
 Reducing average discount from 16.53% to ~12% on top-profit SKUs (Night Repair Cream, Under Eye Cream, Vitamin C Serum) — which have demonstrated margin strength — would recover significant net revenue without meaningful demand destruction.
 > 💰 **Estimated Impact: +₹30–40 L in recovered net revenue**

 ### REC 3 — Invest in Central + North via Pharmacy Channel